MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

 ---
-title: "AWS Managed Streaming for Kafka (MSK)"
+title: "Amazon Managed Streaming for Apache Kafka (Amazon MSK)"
-description: "How to securely connect an AWS Managed Streaming for Kafka (MSK) cluster as a source to Materialize."
+description: "How to securely connect an Amazon Managed Streaming for Apache Kafka (Amazon MSK) cluster as a source to Materialize."
 menu:
   main:
     parent: "integration-guides"
     name: "AWS MSK"
 ---

-This guide goes through the required steps to connect Materialize to an AWS MSK cluster, including some of the more complicated bits around configuring security settings in MSK.
+This guide goes through the required steps to connect Materialize to an Amazon MSK cluster, including some of the more complicated bits around configuring security settings in Amazon MSK.

-If you already have an MSK cluster, you can skip step 1 and directly move on to [Make the cluster public and enable SASL](#make-the-cluster-public-and-enable-sasl).
-You can also skip steps 3 and 4 if you already have Kafka installed and running, and have created a topic that you want to create a source for.
+If you already have an Amazon MSK cluster, you can skip step 1 and directly move on to [Make the cluster public and enable SASL](#make-the-cluster-public-and-enable-sasl).
+You can also skip steps 3 and 4 if you already have Apache Kafka installed and running, and have created a topic that you want to create a source for.

 The process to connect Materialize to Amazon MSK consists of the following steps:
 1. #### Create an Amazon MSK cluster
-    If you already have an Amazon MSk cluster set up, then you can skip this step.
+    If you already have an Amazon MSK cluster set up, then you can skip this step.

     a.
-Sign in to the AWS Management console and open the [Amazon MSK console](https://console.aws.amazon.com/msk/)
+Sign in to the AWS Management Console and open the [Amazon MSK console](https://console.aws.amazon.com/msk/)

     b.
 Choose **Create cluster**